US: Federal judge suspends near-total abortion ban in Texas | DW | 07.10.2021

 A US federal judge on Wednesday temporarily blocked Texas from enforcing a controversial law that bans most abortions in the state.

-The Republican-backed law, which went into effect on September 1, imposes a near-total ban on abortions in Texas, making it the toughest such law in the United States.
+The Republican-backed law, which went into effect on September 1, imposes a near-total ban on abortions in Texas, making it the toughest legislation of its kind in the United States.

+Texas officials had created an "unprecedented and aggressive scheme to deprive its citizens of a significant and well-established constitutional right," said US District Judge Robert Pitman in Austin.

+US Attorney General Merrick Garland welcomed Wednesday's ruling as "a victory for women in Texas and for the rule of law."

+"It is the foremost responsibility of the Department of Justice to defend the Constitution.
+We will continue to protect constitutional rights against all who would seek to undermine them," he said.

-The Texas law known as Senate Bill 8, had withstood early legal challenges, and was allowed to go into effect by the US Supreme Court.
+The Texas law known as Senate Bill 8, had withstood early legal challenges, and was allowed to go into effect by the US Supreme Court in a 5-4 vote powered by conservative justices.

 It prohibits women from obtaining an abortion as soon as an embryo's heartbeat is detectable.
 This is usually after six weeks of pregnancy, at which point many women are unaware they are pregnant.